VayloAI/stg-audeering-w2v2-backend/README.md

 ## STG audEERING W2V2 Component

-> [!WARNING]
-> This isn't a final version of the API.
-In the future, the format of responses and requests will be converted to protobuf.

 Uses fine-tuned W2V2 onnx model by audEERING to perform recognize gender by audio.

 ## Requirements